Automatic tracking

 The intended workflow is as follows:

-2. Obtain division probabilities.
+Obtain division likelihoods.

-5. Calculate error probabilities
+Calculate error probabilities.

-6. Manually correct warnings
+Manually correct warnings to improve tracks.

-Step 1: Obtaining nucleus positions
+Step 1: Obtain nucleus positions

-To get the best results it is key that the input data somewhat resembles the data being trained on.
-This can often simply be achieved with a little pre-processing (See here for tips).
+Open the OrganoidTracker GUI and load your images (File -> Load images...).
+For the best results, the input data should somewhat resemble the training data.
+This can often be achieved with a little pre-processing (See here for tips).

 Correcting for changed image offsets